Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Quasi-Newton Methods

-As is clear, the curvature pairs \eqref{eq:def_sy} are constructed sequentially (at every iteration), and as such the inverse Hessian approximation at the $k$th iteration $H_k$ depends on past iterate (and gradient) information.
-The inverse BFGS Hessian approximations are constructed to satisfy two conditions: the secant ($H_{k+1}y_k = s_k$) and curvature ($s_k^Ty_k >0$) conditions, as well as symmetry.
-Consequently, as long as the initial inverse Hessian approximation is positive definite, then all subsequent inverse BFGS Hessian approximations are also positive definite.
-Note, the new inverse Hessian approximation $H_{k+1}$ differs from the old approximation $H_k$ by a rank-2 matrix.
+the secant and curvature conditions, respectively, as well as symmetry.
+Consequently, as a result, as long as the initial inverse Hessian approximation is positive definite, then all subsequent inverse BFGS Hessian approximations are also positive definite.
+Note, the new (inverse) Hessian approximation $H_{k+1}$ differs from the old approximation $H_k$ by a rank-2 matrix.

 In the limited memory version, the matrix $H_k$ is defined at each iteration as the result of applying $m$ BFGS updates to a multiple of the identity matrix using the set of $m$ most recent curvature pairs $\{s_i, y_i\}$ kept in storage.
-As a result, one need not construct and store the dense inverse Hessian approximation, rather one can store two $m \times d$ matrices and compute the matrix-vector product in \eqref{eq:bfgs} via the two-loop recursion \cite{nocedal_book}.
+As a result, one need not store the dense inverse Hessian approximation, rather one can store two $m \times d$ matrices and compute the matrix-vector product in \eqref{eq:bfgs} via the two-loop recursion \cite{nocedal_book}.
+After the step has been computed, the oldest pair $(s_j, y_j)$ is discarded and the new curvature pair is stored.

-\paragraph{SR1 and LSR1}
+\subsection{SR1 and LSR1}

 Contrary to the BFGS updating formula, and as suggested by the name, the symmetric-rank-1 (SR1) updating formula allows one to satisfy the secant equation and maintain symmetry with a simpler rank-1 update.
 However, unlike BFGS, the SR1 update does not guarantee that the updated matrix maintains positive definiteness.
 As such, the SR1 method is usually implemented with a trust region; we introduce it in this way below.